gempro/uniwebif/README.md

-# uniwebif
+# Uniwebif
-Extern and Universal Webinterface for Enigma2 Linux Receiver's
+Extern and Universal Webinterface for Enigma2 Linux Receiver

-If you're not happy with the Webinterface from your Linux Receiver, you should have a look at it.
+If you're not happy with the Webinterface from your E2 Receiver, you should have a look at it.

 Overview of the functions:

-- EPG Crawler
-- EPG Browser
-- EPG to SQL
+- Easy accurate search within EPG data
+- Generate automatically Auto Timer for desired broadcasts
+- Send timer to any Enigma2 Receiver in your network
+- Manage recorded Broadcasts on any existing Receiver
+- Operating E2 Plugins like EPG Refresh or Auto Timer on each device not longer necessary
-- Optimized for mobile devices
+- Optimized by Bootstrap for mobile devices

 ![Screenshot](screenshot.png)